Menu

 Pension insurances at BeFrank

-Of course you hope it’s never going to happen, but you never know: you could become occupationally disabled or pass away.
-Your employer may choose to cover those risks.
-On this page, we explain the main pension policies and insurances.
+Of course, you hope it’s never going to happen, but it can: you become occupationally disabled or you pass away.
+Your employer can take out pension insurance for those situations.
+Below, we explain the most important ones.

 Occupational disability